mishmaccas/play-it-right/README.md

 ## Execution

-- Make sure the csv files contain the "From" and "To" URLs
+- Make sure the 2 csv files contain the "From" and "To" URLs
+- This can use 2 datasets.
 - Then execute the test for redirects in Chromium
-- Do not run in parallel, assign only 1 worker
+- Do not run in parallel, assign only 1 worker so it does not detect "bots"

 ### Command
 ```npx playwright test redirects301.spec.ts --workers=1 --project=chromium```